dylanesque/Cheatsheets/golang.md

 - `%T`: Type of the supplied value
 - `%%`: A literal percent sign

-# Reference & Value in Go
+## Reference & Value in Go

 - Value types (use pointers to change these in a function): int, float, string, bool, structs

 - Reference types: slices, maps, channels, pointers, functions

+## Types

+### Conversion

+- 🔥 tip: Before you convert types, make sure that you're not passing them into a method that needs them to be a certain type, saving you the trouble of that conversion to begin with.
+A canonical example is `float64` being passed into `math.Round`.

 # Commands